Timbertown

-Timbertown is a popular attraction, depicting the colonial era of a sawmiller's village in northern New South Wales.
-It is located on 39 ha of coastal blackbutt (Eucalyptus pilularis) forest on the Oxley Highway at Wauchope in Australia.
-Timbertown is an interactive museum which has enjoyed periodic success as a family-friendly tourist attraction.
-The Mayor of Timbertown is Marcel Rigmond.
-The Timbertown log, that used to be located in front of the museum, is now located directly across from an IGA.
+Timbertown was a theme park that operated in the town of Wauchope, New South Wales.
+It depicted the colonial era of a sawmiller's village in northern New South Wales.
+It was located on 39 ha of coastal blackbutt (Eucalyptus pilularis) forest on the Oxley Highway in Wauchope.
+Timbertown was an interactive museum that enjoyed periodic success as a family-friendly tourist attraction.
+The Mayor of Timbertown was Marcel Rigmond.
+The Timbertown log is located next to the museum.

 Timbertown was officially opened by the Governor of New South Wales, Sir Arthur Roden Cutler on 28 May 1977.
+In 2008, Timbertown won the Mid North Coast Tourism Award for Business Excellence.
+The park closed on 28 January 2026 due to financial issues.